v12technology/fluxtion/README.md

 The optional filter value of the event is set to the value of the char.
 This is the event the application will create and feed into the generated SEP.

 **[WordCounter:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/WordCounter.java)** receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
-An instance of this class is created and referenced within the generated SEP, the SEP will handle all initialisation, lifecycle and event dispatch of contained nodes.
+An instance of this class is created and referenced within the generated SEP, the SEP will handle all initialisation, lifecycle and event dispatch for managed nodes.

 ```java
 public class WordCounter {